zero-day-labs/riscv-iommu/README.md

 ## **Validation**

 The IOMMU IP was functionally validated within the CVA6-based SoC, using a baremetal framework with tests to validate the IOMMU architectural features included.
-The validation process consisted in first performing multiple iterations using the simulated version of the SoC, and finally executing the test framework in the physical FPGA platform (*Genesys2 board*).
+The validation process consisted in first performing multiple iterations using the simulated version of the SoC, and finally running the test framework in the physical FPGA platform (*Genesys2 board*).

 Additionally, we provide a makefile in the root of this repository to perform lint checks using [verilator](https://github.com/verilator/verilator).